When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: Historical Background

 \section{Historical Background}

 The intersection of SLAM with wireless communications represents the convergence of two engineering domains that have evolved independently yet with complementary objectives.
 Although SLAM originates from robotics and autonomous navigation, wireless communications have long provided the infrastructure for connectivity and RF-based sensing.
-Examining their historical trajectories in parallel highlights how advances in navigation, signal processing, and communication progressively enabled more integrated positioning and mapping capabilities.
+Examining their historical trajectories in parallel highlights how advances in navigation, signal processing, and communication progressively enabled more integrated positioning and mapping capabilities. {Fig \ref{fig_1} shows a historical overview of significant developments in the intersection of SLAM and wireless communication technologies.}